Peer Leadership Program

 The small group of selected seniors chosen as Peer Leaders facilitates a year-long program to orient ninth grade students to Upper School.
 Seniors lead discussions, once a cycle during the first semester (every six days) and twice a cycle in the second semester, pertaining to academic and social skills needed for success at MFS.

 The curriculum of the Peer Leadership program covers topics such as:

-- Managing school rules and social media
+- Managing school rules

 - Coping with stress and organizing school work